 All postal ballot papers cast in a ward are treated as if cast at a single polling station in that ward.

-The methodology for combining batches of less than 200 votes is available here.
+The methodology for combining batches of less than 200 votes (PDF 33KB) is available here.

 In releasing the data, the Returning Officer is making it freely available for public use.
 It is not subject to copyright and material may be re-used provided that it is acknowledged, not used in a misleading way and is reproduced accurately.
 The Returning Officer does not accept responsibility for any alteration or manipulation of the data once released.